 Traditional teaching methods rely on a “teach to the middle” strategy.
 This approach leaves some students overwhelmed and others bored.
 Many top performers have become so accustomed to good grades, they lose the drive to work for them.

-Another is enrichment.
-With this approach, rather than moving students ahead in the same learning progression, we expand our definition of success.
+An alternative is enrichment.
+Rather than moving students ahead in the same learning progression, we expand our definition of success.

 3. Strained Student-Teacher Relationships

-Few teachers have the option to stop giving grades, but there are some things we can do.
-For one, make sure to differentiate assessments.
-This gives each student a chance to play to her strengths.
-The strongest writer may not be the strongest public speaker.
-By grading one skill and not the other, we send a clear message about who we value in our classrooms.
+Another way to be a champion for every student is to differentiate assessments.
+This gives every child the chance to play to her strengths.
+After all, the strongest writer may not be the best public speaker.
+By grading one skill and not the other, we send a message about who we value in our classrooms.

 We need to get past the myth that low grades get students to work harder.
-Grades compromise the student-teacher relationship, and actually have the opposite effect.
+In fact, what does motivate students is having strong relationships with their teachers.
+Since strict grading can compromise the student-teacher relationship, it usually decreases student motivation.

-4. Wasted Teacher Time
+4. Wasted Teachers’ Time

 Grading was always my least favorite part of classroom teaching.
 While some amount of feedback is essential, some is just wasteful.
 And grading takes away time that could be better spent planning engaging lessons.

 If you spend hours writing detailed feedback, only to see your students flip to the grade, you know what I’m talking about.
 The system is broken.